 The Graduate School will not consider an application unless accompanied by the appropriate fee.
-The sole exception is the Committee on Institutional Cooperation "FreeApp" program for minority students who are U.S. citizens and permanent residents.
+The sole exception is the Committee on Institutional Cooperation "FreeApp" program for underrepresented students who are U.S. citizens and permanent residents.

 Should I report my GRE and TOEFL/IELTS scores to The Graduate School directly?